 You probably have friends (or maybe you don’t) but how many of your friends actually are knowledgeable about coding games?
-How many of them will exchange their ideas with you and show you their projects, instead of just pretending to understand what Rigidbody component is?
-No matter how we look at it, game development is still a narrow niche, and majority of people doesn’t share our passion.
+How many of them will exchange ideas and show off projects, instead of just pretending to understand what Rigidbody component is?
+No matter how we look at it game development is still a narrow niche, and you may struggle finding people with same hobby.
 That’s why gamedev chats and forums are awesome.

-Maybe you already have a team, but having a friendly community of people who share occupation or hobbies, certainly wouldn’t be a bad deal, especially because we don’t pay anything.
+Maybe you already have a team, but having a friendly community of people who share occupation or passion certainly wouldn’t be a bad deal, especially because it’s free.

 Note: this article contains a list of most active game design chats and forums.
 If you want to learn how to use forum boards, chat servers, social medias and other e-marketing channels to promote and advertise your indie video game, then give a read to indie game marketing & promotion tutorial – without advertising, the game you are currently making won’t have any sales, downloads and players.
 So if you want to make a successful game, then you absolutely need to learn how to promote it.

 Is Gamedev Community Worth It?

 And it’s not only your mood that’s benefiting if you are a part of alike-minded community.
 Whats even bigger benefit is exchange of thoughts, ideas, skills, and work done.